-Preston North End supporters have their say on 1-1 draw at Norwich on Saturday.
+Fans' Panel: Preston supporters react to 1-1 draw at Norwich

 A well earned point for North End in Norfolk and on the balance of play some would suggest we could have won the game.